trustline-inc/probity/README.md

 npm run createInitialTx:local
 ```

-2. Deploy to the network.
+2. Deploy to the local network.

 Deploy the smart contract in the local network using the `deploy:local` script.